 Davis enlisted in the Army directly out of high school in 1965.
 Volunteering for the artillery because his father had been an artilleryman in World War II, he was assigned to the 4th Artillery.
 Soon after completing training, he asked to be sent to Vietnam.

-Shortly after midnight the next morning, Private First Class Davis's Battery C came under heavy mortar attack.
-Almost simultaneously, an estimated fifteen hundred Vietcong soldiers launched an intense ground assault, failing to overrun the Americans only because a river separated the two forces.
+Shortly after midnight the next morning, Private First Class Davis' Battery C came under heavy mortar attack.
+Almost simultaneously, an estimated 1,500 Vietcong soldiers launched an intense ground assault, failing to overrun the Americans only because a river separated the two forces.

-Convinced that the heavily outnumbered Americans couldn't survive the attack, he decided to fire off at least one round from the damaged artillery piece before being overrun.
+Convinced that the heavily outnumbered Americans couldn't survive the attack, he fired off at least one round from the damaged artillery piece before being overrun.
 He struggled to his feet, rammed a shell into the gun, and fired point-blank at the Vietcong who were advancing five deep directly in front of the weapon; the beehive round cut them down.

 An enemy mortar round exploded nearby, knocking Davis to the ground, but he got up and kept firing the howitzer.
 When there were no more rounds left, he fired a white phosphorus shell, and then the last round he had -- a "propaganda shell" filled with leaflets.